bm2-lab/iSTBench/README.md

 | [SpaDo](https://github.com/bm2-lab/SpaDo)                                      | [Geonome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03213-x#:~:text=To%20this%20end%2C%20we%20propose%20SpaDo%20%28multi-slice%20spatial,transcriptome%20analysis%20at%20both%20single-cell%20and%20spot%20resolution.)      |Multi‐slice spatial transcriptome domain analysis with SpaDo           | 2024 |

 # Benchmark framework
-To rigorously assess the performance of multi-slice integration methods, we propose a comprehensive evaluation framework that examines five key areas: multi-slice integration, spatial clustering, spatial alignment, slice representation as well as the scalability of methods.
+To rigorously assess the performance of multi-slice integration methods, we propose a comprehensive evaluation framework covering five key areas: multi-slice integration, spatial clustering, spatial alignment, slice representation, and method scalability.

-In order to replicate the results obtained or to evaluate the methods using one's own data, it is possible to create a Python environment by entering the following command:
-In order to replicate the results obtained or to evaluate the methods using your own data, it is possible to download the relevant code and sample data, and to create a Python environment by entering the following command:
+To replicate the results or evaluate the methods with your own data, you can download the relevant code and sample data and set up a Python environment by entering the following command:
 ```python
 # download iSTBench
 git clone https://github.com/bm2-lab/iSTBench.git